contactandyc/another-c-library/2_timing.md

 This section's code is found in <i>illustrations/2_timing/8_timer</i>

 Ideally, file2.c should have a corresponding file2.h that describes what exists in file2.c.
-We can put the definition of get_time and reverse_string into file2.h as follows...
+We can put the definition of get_time and reverse_string into file2.h as follows:

 file2.h:
 ```c